Charlie Blackmon Player Props: Rockies vs. Pirates

-Charlie Blackmon -- with an on-base percentage of .298 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Pittsburgh Pirates, with Mitch Keller on the hill, on May 8 at 6:35 PM ET.
+Charlie Blackmon -- 2-for-4 with an RBI in his most recent game -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Rich Hill on the hill, on May 10 at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-3 with an RBI) against the Mets.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Pirates.

 Charlie Blackmon Game Info & Props vs. the Pirates